 Mail and Packaging

 Mailing or receiving packages abroad can be very complicated.
 Postal services from country to country will vary.
 If you do plan on sending packages, please do so with caution.
 Some students may want to ship excess things home, but international shipping costs can also be fairly expensive.
-As for letters and postcards, they’re perfectly fine!
-Send away!

 UNC Charlotte does not sponsor or endorse any of the applications or products listed.
 All information is subject to change.